- All categories

-TOTAL MICROBIAL COUNT + Pathogen research (absence)
+TOTAL MICROBIAL COUNT Enrichment

 Cosmetic product shall be characterized by a limited presence of micro-organisms, therefore we perform research of bacteria, yeasts and molds and assess the absence of microbial growth after enrichment (absence of non-specific and specific (pathogenic) microorganisms).